Internal Medicine Residency Program

 The Rheumatology Service provides a 4-week rotation for William Beaumont house officers and medical students.
 During this time period, rotators will participate in the supervised evaluation of outpatients and hospitalized patients with rheumatic disease.
 Rotators will gain familiarity with rheumatic ailments including rheumatoid arthrithis, systemic lupus erythematosus and other connective tissue diseases, crystalline arthropathy, the vasculitides, the seronegative spondyloarthropathies, and osteoarthritis.
 In addition, rotators will be instructed in diagnostic arthrocentesis and therapeutic injection for various rheumatic diseases.
 House officers will attend morning report and didactic lectures.
 Rheumatology specific rotation teaching will be comprised of short didactic lectures, patient encounter specific teaching, case based questions, radiology rounds, and joint simulator instruction.
 House officers are encouraged to engage in an aggressive reading program and will complete a pre and post rotation quiz to assess incoming knowledge, guide didactic teaching while on the rotation, and assess knowledge acquisition.

-During the R2 and or R3 year, resident will rotate at the Texas Tech Permian Basin, Odessa, TX. for a geriatrics rotation.
+During the R2 and or R3 year, resident will rotate at the Southern Arizona VA Medical Center in Tucson, AZ for a geriatrics rotation.
+Housing at the Embassy Suites and per diem is provided in agreement the VAMC.
 The primary purpose is to educate the residents on the art of caring for the elderly, disabled, and terminally ill patients.